- Freedom of Information

 The Freedom of Information Act 2000 gives members of the public the right to request any information that we hold.
 This includes information received from third parties, such as, although not limited to grant applicants, grant holders and contractors.

 If you think that there is information in your application that may be exempt from release if requested, then you should let us know when you apply.
 We will not usually release information about your project whilst it is in the assessment process.
 Otherwise we will use our judgement as to whether any exemptions will apply to information that has been requested, which we may seek your opinion on.
-Personal information would be withheld subject to the requirements of the Data Protection Act 1998
+Personal information would be withheld subject to the requirements of data protection legislation.

 Although you may be considered as a customer, you still have the same rights of access to information as a general member of the public.